 CNP had certain exclusive arrangements with Laiki Bank with respect to insurance products offered in Cyprus through the formation of a local company (CNP Cyprus).
-In this local company, CNP France held 50.1 per cent. of the shares and Laiki Bank held 49.9 per cent. of the shares.
-In the context of the total arrangement between the parties, two agreements were in place between CNP and Laiki Bank, a Shareholding Agreement (the Shareholding Agreement) and a Distribution Agreement (the Distribution Agreement and, together with the Shareholding Agreement, the Agreements).
-As regards the Shareholding Agreement, the Bank (pursuant to the Resolution Law and the Decrees made thereunder) has succeeded to the shareholding of Laiki Bank, thus becoming a 49.9 per cent. shareholder of CNP Cyprus.
+CNP France held 50.1% of the shares of CNP Cyprus and Laiki Bank held 49.9% of the shares.
+In the context of the total arrangement between the parties, two agreements were in place between CNP and Laiki Bank, a Shareholding Agreement (the "Shareholding Agreement") and a Distribution Agreement (the "Distribution Agreement" and, together with the Shareholding Agreement, the "Agreements").
+As regards the Shareholding Agreement, the Bank (pursuant to the Resolution Law and the Decrees made thereunder) has succeeded to the shareholding of Laiki Bank, thus becoming a 49.9% shareholder of CNP Cyprus.

 Following the resolution of Laiki Bank, CNP has instituted arbitration proceedings in London under the auspices of the International Chamber of Commerce, alleging that the Bank is a successor to Laiki Bank in respect of both Agreements and that the said Agreements (particularly the Distribution Agreement) have been violated.
-Sums of €105 million and €75 million are claimed by CNP against the Bank.
-The Bank takes the view that it has viable defences in respect of both proceedings which it intends to contest vigorously.
-One of the defences raised by the Bank is that of frustration, namely that as a result of the very significant changes of March 2013 and subsequently the Agreements as concluded between CNP and Laiki Bank cannot possibly operate in the context of the new circumstances.
+The claims of CNP amount to approximately €240 million (including interest and grossed-up for tax).
+The Bank considers that it has viable defences in respect of both proceedings which it intends to contest vigorously.
+One of the defences raised by the Bank is that of frustration, namely that as a result of the very significant changes of March 2013, the Agreements as concluded between CNP and Laiki Bank cannot possibly operate in the context of the new realities.
+The hearing of the Arbitration is planned to take place in May 2016.